DarkPlayerr/Dell-Latitude-5490-Catalina-OpenCore/README.md

-# DELL Latitude 5490 : Configuration OpenCore
+# DELL Latitude 5490 : OpenCore EFI's

 ## OpenCore configurations for Dell Latitude 5490 (some other models may work)